‘Blantyre Community Committee ‘ – Background

 Meet the team!
 This fun, motivated lot keep Blantyre’s calendar busy!

-Blantyre Community Committee are in no particular order, Stephen McDade, Aimee Glen, Hazel Krawczyk, Chloe Glen, Paul Veverka, current Chairperson Arlene Green, Barry Watt, Marianne Timmons and Louise Plummer.
+Blantyre Community Committee are in no particular order, Stephen McDade, Aimee Glen, Hazel Krawczyk, Chloe Glen, Paul Veverka, current Chairperson Arlene Green, Barry Watt, our youngest volunteer Lewis Watt, Marianne Timmons and Louise Plummer.

 Special thanks for previous years go out to former members Rose & Caroline Lee, Maryann McCue, Gillian Cunningham and Teresa Green and of course all the people locally who helped out or assisted at each event.